Quantum-AI-Biomedical-Research-Lab/thalassemia-from-complete-blood-count/README.md

 # Thalassemia prediction from complete blood count

+This is the repository for the project:

-Repository for the project 'An ensemble learning model for thalassemia screening from complete blood count test'
+**Project title:** 'An ensemble learning model for thalassemia screening from complete blood count test'

+**IRB No.:** 202600270B0

+---

 **Principal investigator:** Renata Wong, Department of Artificial Intelligence, Chang Gung University